ruphin/slidem/README.md

 transitions.
 These attributes take one of three values: `fade`, `slide`, or `zoom`.

+Add the `reveal` attribute to slide content to have those elements transition in one by one.
+Link to specific states with the `#slide-${number}/step-${number}` URL hash, e.g. to link to the 3rd slide's 4th step, use `#slide-3/step-4`.

 ## Presenter Mode

 Press `p` to enter presenter mode.
 You can add presenter notes to your slides by slotting them into the `notes` slot.
 While in presenter mode, press `t` to toggle the slide timer.

+## Colours and Typography

+Slidem provides some HTML extensions to make it easy to quickly style your slides.
+You can of course use CSS to do the same.

+Add `fit` to any content element (e.g. `<p>`, `<h2>` or `<strong>`) to have it grow to fill the slide width.
+Add `uppercase` to transform it to uppercase.
+Use the `color` attribute to change it's color.
+Add `line-height` to change an element's line height.

+Use the `background` attribute on `<slidem-slide>` to set the background. it's value can be a CSS colour value, a CSS Custom Property name, or a URL to an image.